feistydog/FeistyDB/README.md

 A powerful and performant Swift interface to [SQLite](https://sqlite.org) featuring:

 - Type-safe and type-agnostic database values.
-- Thread-safe wrappers for serialized and concurrent database access.
+- Thread-safe wrapper for database access.
 -  Full support for transactions and savepoints, custom collation sequences, and custom SQL functions.

 FeistyDB allows fast, easy database access with robust error handling.
 It is not a general-purpose object-relational mapper.